dymx101/DYMRollingBanner/README.md

 ### Why you should use it

 * It's writen with clean code and very easy to use.
-* Support `AutoLayout` perfectly.
+* It supports both local and remote images.
+* Auto Rolling will be paused when dragging, and resumed when dragging ended.
 * It internally implements a memory reusing mechanism, so it behaves faster and costs less memory.
 * It can roll banners infinitely in a cycle patter, that mean it shows the first banner after the last one.
 * It uses block as the handler to handle image tapping events.
+* Support `AutoLayout` perfectly.
 * It's free :-)